 Donat Marxer is a Non-Executive Director of StarStone Insurance SE.
 Mr. Marxer was appointed Non-Executive Director and member of the board of Glacier Insurance AG in October 2006.
 With the StarStone 2010 acquisition of Glacier, he became non-executive director and a member of the board.
 He is a Liechtenstein citizen and holds several other local non-executive directorships while running his own consultancy business.
-He also acts as Honorary Consul for Slovenia in Liechtenstein and Honorary Consulgeneral for Japan in Liechtenstein.
+He also acts as Honorary Consultance for Japan in Liechtenstein.